 *This list is based on my personal experience with these reeds and may not reflect all playing styles.
 I am not affiliated with any of the recommended vendors and have not been paid to advertise their prodcuts.

 Buy Oboe Reeds

-Made in Chandler, AZ, these reeds offer a great response and flexibility throughout the entire range of the bassoon.
-If you are living above 5,000 feet and are not comfortable doing your own adjustments, you may ask Billy to adjust your reed for the altitude in the comments when you check out.
+Made in Chandler, AZ, Billy’s Bassoon Reeds offer a great response and flexibility throughout the entire range of the instrument.
+These reeds offer a slightly wider shape (as compared to the Brundage Reed) that will give the player a little more reed to play on.
+If you are living above 5,000 feet and are not comfortable doing your own adjustments, you may ask Billy to adjust your reed for the altitude in the comments at check out.

 Reeds will always be adjusted in the first 5-15 minutes of your private lesson.
-If you are not currently taking lessons and would like a reed adjustment on one of your own reeds, I offer reed adjustment lessons starting at $25 for a 30 minute slot.
-If you’d like to schedule a longer adjustment lesson the rates are based on my hourly rate of $50/hour.
+If you are not currently taking lessons and would like a reed adjustment on one of your own reeds, I offer reed adjustment lessons starting with a 30 minute slot.
+If you’d like to schedule a longer adjustment lesson, the rates are based on my hourly rate.

 *Important Note: It is the nature of reeds to change over the course of the reeds life, sometimes stiffening up as it gets broken in and unstable as it breaks down.
 Other condition, such as weather changes or tip damage may affect the reed.
 Reeds will be adjusted as needed in a lesson, however replacements will only be made if the damage is due to something structurally wrong with the reed or cane.